 - 100% Certificates

-- Class Prizes with weekly Attendance Cup in assembly

 - Prizes (both child and parent/family)

 - Letters

 - School / Class Events

 - Trips

 - Additional Play time

-- Support from local businesses and the Newcastle United Football Club

 Appendix A

 Parenting Contracts for attendance - guide for parents

 What is a parenting contract?

 A parenting contract is a formal written agreement between a parent or carer and either the school and / or the local authority.
 A parenting contract may be offered if your child has failed to attend school regularly.